Skip to content

 }

-And send 1 ERG to the change address; however, the node will attach 100 dust inputs (so send any large amounts of change to the change address as well)
+And send 1 ERG to the change address.
+The node will attach 100 dust inputs (send any large change amounts to the change address as well).

 Failed to sign boxes#